ilgaur/ilgaur.github.io/_posts/2025-09-22-taming-vsphere-interface-chaos.md

 Each VM type ships its own netplan template so we can omit sections for networks it doesn't use.

 ## The transformation in action

-Here's what happens when you deploy the same OpenStack role across different VM types:

 ### Scenario: Storage network should always be accessible via `ens36`